-- Map of seabed classification (acoustic backscatter data interpreted to substrate type). - Spatial identification and classification of the particular morphological/geological forms based on the MBES bathymetry data; - Classification and graphical presentation of the water column properties and anomalies indicating the presence of hydrothermal activity (e.g. maps, crosssections, models); - Map of the PP areas for exploration of SMS (hydrothermal activities, SMS occurrence).
+- Map of seabed classification (acoustic backscatter data interpreted to substrate type). - Spatial identification and classification of the particular morphological/geological forms and registered characteristic fragments based on the MBES bathymetry data;

+- Classification and graphical presentation of the water column properties and anomalies indicating the presence of hydrothermal activity (e.g. maps, cross-sections, models); - Map of the PP areas for exploration of SMS (hydrothermal activities, SMS occurrence).